ArchwayTrust/Fabric-PythonHelper/README.md

 ## GraphAPI
-Requires an app registration with delegated User.Read, Mail.ReadWrite, offline_access and public client flow enabled.
+Requires an app registration with delegated User.Read, Mail.ReadWrite, Mail.Send and offline_access scopes.
+The public client flow must also be enabled.
 Requires an azure key vault with an pre initiated secret (correct value will be written in).

 In Fabric notebook run: